 I’ve experienced some significant challenges in my life.
 Along the way I have learned that what you believe, how you think, how you move and what you eat all directly affect not only the tangible aspects of your health, but the quality of your daily life on so many levels.
 You have incredible control over the experience of your life.

-I believe, and my clients consistently demonstrate, that growth through self-discovery leads to lasting change.
+I believe that growth through self-discovery leads to lasting change.
 Growth can be challenging, change can be scary, truth can be hard.
 But it is so worth the effort.

 The poet Mary Oliver: “Tell me, what is it you plan to do with your one wild and precious life?”